vercel/commerce/framework/aquilacms/README.md

     - [getProduct](#getproduct)
   - [More](#more)

-# BigCommerce Storefront Data Hooks
+# Aquilacms Storefront Data Hooks

 > This project is under active development, new features and updates will be continuously added over time

-UI hooks and data fetching methods built from the ground up for e-commerce applications written in React, that use BigCommerce as a headless e-commerce platform.
+UI hooks and data fetching methods built from the ground up for e-commerce applications written in React, that use Aquilacms as a headless e-commerce platform.
 The package provides:

 - Code splitted hooks for data fetching using [SWR](https://swr.vercel.app/), and to handle common user actions
 - Code splitted data fetching methods for initial data population and static generation of content